ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of

 \subsection{G208.68-19.20N3}

-G208.68-19.20N3 is located in a filament in Orion A. As shown in Figure \ref{figA1} (b), our ACA 1.3\,mm continuum observations resolve the core into two sub-cores.
-The southern sub-core is associated with an infrared object, which is further resolved into a close-binary in our high resolution ALMA observations shown in Figure \ref{figA1} (c).
-In total, ALMA 1.3\,mm emission continuum reveals three protostars in this core.
+G208.68-19.20N3 is located in a filament in Orion A. As shown in Figure \ref{figA1} (b), our ACA 1.3\,mm continuum observations resolve the core into two subcores.
+The southern subcore is associated with an infrared object, which is further resolved into a close binary in our high-resolution ALMA observations shown in Figure \ref{figA1} (c).
+In total, the ALMA 1.3\,mm emission continuum reveals three protostars in this core.
 G208.68-19.20N3$\_$A is a Class 0 protostar and its distance from the other two protostars is $\sim$6000 au.
 G208.68-19.20N$\_$B and G208.68-19.20N$\_$C are only $\sim$600 au apart.
 Both of them are Class I protostars, and located offset from the center of the SCUBA-2 core.
-These three protostars have the envelope+disk masses of 0.436 $\pm$ 0.189 M$_\odot$, 0.078 $\pm$ 0.033 M$_\odot$, 0.093 $\pm$ 0.040 M$_\odot$, respectively.
-Figure \ref{figA2} shows a collimated outflow from G208.68-19.20N$\_$A that is perpendicular to its extended disk-like structure.
-The two remaining protostars are also associated with outflows but most of them outflows are located beyond our field of view.
+These three protostars have the envelope+disk masses of 0.436 $\pm$ 0.189 $\textit{M}_\odot$, 0.078 $\pm$ 0.033 $\textit{M}_\odot$, 0.093 $\pm$ 0.040 $\textit{M}_\odot$, respectively.
+Figure \ref{figA2} shows a collimated outflow from G208.68-19.20N$\_$A that is perpendicular to its extended disklike structure.
+The two remaining protostars are also associated with outflows but most of their outflows are located beyond our FOV.